-Capstone ensures feesare transparent and inclusive.
+Capstone operates to the Framework Contract for Independent Fostering agencies.
+This ensures fees are transparent and inclusive.
 Capstone fee schedule incorporates discounts for long-term and sibling placements.

 Any additional services required in order to meet a child's or young person's particular needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
 This could include, for example, additional educational support, specialised equipment for a child with disabilities and other exceptional or major expenses as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.